Oghma-Infinium/Ascensio/README.md

 ### Starting the Game

-Head over to the installation folder of `Ascensio`, locate an executable named `ModOrganizer.exe` and launch it.
+Open up the installation folder you set for Ascensio, locate an executable named `ModOrganizer.exe` and launch it.

-#### Optional Tweaks
-This section will cover the following optional tweaks that are included as a part of the modlist.
-Please note that if you do any of these tweaks, it is in your best interest to share this information when reporting any potential bugs that you encounter when playing the modlist.

-1. **ENB Profiles** - You have a choice of playing the game with either NAT ENB or Rudy ENB (Zagndar's Edit) for Cathedral Weathers.
-Use the `Profiles` drop down box at the top of MO2 to pick your preferred ENB profile.

-2. **Performance Mode** - If you find the stock list hard to run on your setup, there is a `Performance Mode` separator at the bottom of the left pane in MO2 that contains performance tweaks for you to use.
-In order to use this, tick on the `Ascensio - Performance DynDOLOD Output` mod first and then disable the original DynDOLOD Output.
-The performance grass INI can be toggled on in addition with the performance DynDOLOD output as well. **DO NOT switch DynDOLOD Outputs mid-save**

-3. **Insects Begone** - At the bottom of the left pane in MO2, there is an `Insects Begone` separator you can expand.
-Here you can enable a custom Insects Begone patch that removes all insects from the game.
-Additionally, there is a mod that removes insect meshes such as insect trophies from Hearthfires, egg sacs, spiderwebs, etc that you may tick on for good measure.

-4. **Ultrawide Patches** - At the bottom of the left pane in MO2, there is an `Ultrawide Patches` separator you can expand.
-Here you can enable the respective widescreen fixes for your monitor if needed.
+**Before you start playing the game, I suggest reading over the [Configuration Page](https://github.com/Oghma-Infinium/Ascensio/blob/main/CONFIG.md) and checking the [FAQ](https://github.com/Oghma-Infinium/Ascensio/blob/main/FAQ.md) for any commonly asked questions for the list.**

-After you have picked your preferred ENB profile and gone through the optionals, click the run button next to the "Play Ascensio" Executable in MO2.
+After you have picked your preferred ENB profile and gone through the [configuration page](https://github.com/Oghma-Infinium/Ascensio/blob/main/CONFIG.md), click the run button next to the `Play Ascensio` executable in MO2.
 You are now free to play, have fun!

 ---